One of the most used resources for swimming in small pools is the static swim o swimming tied.

 Another important fact to keep in mind is the material we use to tie us.

-El rigid cable produces "jerks" During swimming, even more accentuated in styles such as butterfly or breaststroke, while wearing elastic rubber decreases considerably the possibility of that happening.
+El rigid cable produces "pulls" During swimming, even more accentuated in styles such as butterfly or breaststroke, while wearing elastic rubber decreases considerably the possibility of that happening.